nxzq/inhouse-scrims/module/README.md

-# lol-inhouse
+# inhouse-scrims

 League of Legends inhouse matchmaking solution.
 Attempts to honor role preference while also minimizing team MMR Δ & lane MMR Δ (Lane Diff).
 Takes an array of player objects and returns an array of suitable lobbies sorted.

 ## Usage

-lol-inhouse exports a default function that takes in an array of player objects, validates the input then returns an array of top 25th percentile games sorted from most to least recommended.
+inhouse-scrims exports a default function that takes in an array of player objects, validates the input then returns an array of top 25th percentile games sorted from most to least recommended.

 ## Inputs